bxparks/AceSegment/examples/MemoryBenchmark/README.md

   processors.
 Similar increase in `StringWriter` which now explicitly depends on CharWriter.
 But I think the additional configurability is worth it since different people have different aesthetic standards and want different fonts.
+* Adding `byteOrder` and `remapArray` parameters to `Hc595Module` increases the memory consumption by 60 bytes on AVR and about 20-40 bytes on 32-bit processors.

 ## Results